top of page

 section.”

-Therefore, a business must have a management system that exists and operates every moment of the day and every day of the work week that allows the PCBU to be able to consult on health and safety matters as needed, and when there are emergencies or incidents.
+Therefore, a business must have a management system that exists and operates every moment of the day and every day of the work week that allows managers to be able to consult on health and safety matters as needed.
+That might be today, tomorrow, or might need to be right this very minute.

 “We have a health and safety committee” does not mean “we’ve got consultation covered.”